synthetos/tg_pytest/README.md

 ### Before and After
 Additional JSON objects can be provided in a file that will run before / after tests.
 The JSON format is the same as the `t` object, but only the listed tags are recognized.
 These before / after objects run prior to any local `before` or `after` tags in a given test object.
 See `smoke-001.json`

- - `before_all_tests` will run once before all tests in a file.
+ - `before_all` will run once before all tests in a file.
 Tags:
    - `label` display the label in the output
    - `before` array of strings to send at start of file
    - `delay` optional delay in seconds

- - `after_all_tests` will run once after all tests in a file.
+ - `after_all` will run once after all tests in a file.
 Tags:
   - `label` display the label in the output
   - `after` array of strings to send after file is complete
   - `delay` optional delay in seconds

- - `before_each_test` will be run before each test object in a file.
+ - `before_each` will be run before each test object in a file.
 Tags:
    - `before` array of strings to send before each test and before local `before`
    - `delay` optional delay in seconds

- - `after_each_test` will be run after each test object in a file; tags recognized:
+ - `after_each` will be run after each test object in a file; tags recognized:
    - `after` array of strings to send after each test but before local `after`
    - `delay` optional delay in seconds